 The cases have been included in the curriculum as a means to provide this self-study and practice in analysis.
-Study groups will be asked to prepare a pre-session case study analysis on (2) HBS cases this Theme: 1) Hansson Private Label; 2) Spyder Active Sports
+Study groups will be asked to prepare a pre-session case study analysis on the Hansson Private Label and Spyder Active Sports 2004 cases.